MHCPPrograms/worlds-documentation/docs/asset-library-import/blender-node-hologram.md

 ![Save Image Texture](/images/blender-hologram/imageViewer.png)

 #### Troubleshooting Tips
-- If you image looks black, make sure your object is selected (highlighted in the viewport) and try to Bake again.
+- If your image looks black, make sure your object is selected (highlighted in the viewport) and try to Bake again.
 - If your image output looks different than mine, double check your node setups and connections.
 - Keep an eye out for error popups at the bottom of your screen.